grommunio/admin-api/doc/rst/grommunio-admin-domain.rst

 ``-f FIELD=<value>``, ``--filter FIELD=<value>``
    Filter expression in the form of ‘field=value’.
 Can be specified multiple times to refine filter
+`` --homeserver HOMESERVER``
+   ID of the homeserver to place the domain on
 ``-s FIELD``, ``--sort FIELD``
    Sort by field.
 Can be given multiple times
 ``-y``, ``--yes``